SwaggyP23/MonoAlphabeticCipher/README.md

 # TODO:
 - Expand on the encryption to also consider numbers and symbols by shifting the numbering digits (0 -> 9) also by applying the same technique

+# Using the Library
+- You can just copy paste the header file `MonoAlphabeticCipher/src/Cipherer.h` and use it since it is a single header file library
+- You can also clone the repository and run the premake command `premake5 vs2022` in the main directory containing the main `premake5.lua` and `LICENSE` files.
+If you do not have premake you can download it from [their website](https://premake.github.io/download/)

 <a id="References-anchor"></a>
 # References: